cuiyanx/RegressionChecker/README.md

-# TTFCC
+# RegressionChecker
-In order to improve the quality of WebML master branch and avoid new problems such as crash, freeze, etc.caused by the new code.
+In order to improve the quality of Web ML master branch and avoid new problems such as crash, freeze, etc.caused by the new code.

 ## Install
 * Installed target testing chromium package.